Setup Guide for Metroid Prime MultiworldGG

 - Unzip the downloaded Metroid Prime APWorld zip file and extract its files.

-- In the MultiworldGG Launcher, select
+- In the AP Launcher, select

-file from the previous step.
+Install APWorld, and then selectmetroidprime.apworldfile from the previous step.

 Setting Up Player Options YAML File